 In the same sort of conspiracy theory vein, Twin Peaks is another iconic show which influenced TV profoundly.
-It exists in the space between scifi and the supernatural, as David Lynch's surreal drama explores the twisted secrets of small-town America.
+It exists in the space between scifi, the supernatural and soap opera, as David Lynch's surreal drama explores the twisted secrets of small-town America.
 Although Twin Peaks goes to some dark places, it's also fairly tongue-in-cheek, and it's definitely a must see for anyone interested in scifi.

 From the makers of The Matrix comes this thrilling scifi tale, connecting eight people around the world in a strange and powerful psychic link that allows them to literally live through each other — and get swept up in each other's trials and tribulations.
 Of course, it's all a giant web of conspiracy too.
-Sense8 has earned critical acclaim and a dedicated fanbase, so catch up now before Season 2 debuts later in 2017!
+Sense8 has earned critical acclaim and a dedicated fanbase, though unfortunately Season 2 concludes the show after it was cancelled.

 This Canadian miniseries aired in 2014, exploring the lives of those aboard the USS Ascension, a ship bound for a distant planet to ensure the survival of the human race.
 While this may seem like a fairly straightforward plot, the interesting thing about Ascension is that it's set in an alternate timeline, in which John F. Kennedy's Project Orion actually went ahead.
 Thus, we join the Ascension 50 years into its voyage, and Cold War tensions are still rife among the crew.
 Think Battlestar Galactica, but with a strong Sixties element.
 And speaking of which...